geeklynad/TP-Link-ESCU/README.md

 * `com.tplink.smb.easySmartUtility.transfer.This`
 * `com.tplink.smb.easySmartUtility.transfer.TLV`

 `Main.java` was created to break out methods to decrypt the key with TEA, then decrypt a given hexadecimal string obtained through Wireshark packet capture.
-The packet was performed on a secondary system on the same VLAN.
+The capture was performed on a secondary system on the same VLAN.

-The Java proof of concept is available at this currently private github repository.
+The Java proof of concept is available in this currently private github repository.
 Encrypted key byte array is redacted.

 ### With Python

 Proof of concept was ported to Python by emulating Java bitwise handling performed.
 Despite the two languages having different integers types and endianness, it was still possible to recreate the entire procedure in Python, including both TEA decryption and RC4 decryption.

-The Python proof of concept is also available at this currently private github repository.
+The Python proof of concept is also available in this currently private github repository.
 Key is redacted.
 Included `dump.txt` file provides example packet capture including login credentials and device information.

 ---